Sound Blaster Live!

 Sound Blaster Live! is a PCI add-on sound card from Creative Technology Limited for PCs.
 Moving from ISA to PCI allowed the card to dispense with onboard memory, storing digital samples in the computer's main memory and then accessing them in real time over the bus.
 This allowed for a much wider selection of, and longer playing, samples.
 It also included higher quality sound output at all levels, quadrophonic output, and a new MIDI synthesizer with 64 sampled voices.
-The Live! was introduced on August 11, 1998 and variations on the design remained Creative's primary sound card line into the early 2000's.
+The Live! was introduced on August 11, 1998 and variations on the design remained Creative's primary sound card line into the early 2000s.